keplergl/kepler.gl/README.md

 ```

 ##### removeLayerData
-This method is similar to removeLayerData and also takes dataset key column to update the layer data.
+This method takes dataset key column and datasets object to remove rows from the layer dataset.
 This action takes an object as input with the following properties:
 ```
 {